Mercury-Language/mercury/samples/README.md

 * [beer.m](beer.m) -- A small program that prints the lyrics of the song "99 Bottle of Beer".

+* [mcowsay.m](mcowsay.m) -- A Mercury version of the `cowsay` program.
+It prints an ASCII art picture of a cow together with a user-supplied message.

 * [Mmakefile](Mmakefile) -- The file used by `mmake`, the Mercury Make program, to build the programs in this directory.